rafsnil/crawler/README.md

 **Target URL:** [https://shop.adidas.jp/men/](https://shop.adidas.jp/men/)

-This project is my first attempt at building a web crawler in Go.
+This project is my first ever attempt at building a web crawler in Go or in any language.
 It's a bit messy in places, but it was an incredibly valuable learning experience.

 ---